SharmaNikki/Image-Classification-/README.md

   - In order to get fast computing, we can't use CPU processor to process our data because the size is too large.
     Therefore the models were run on the MS-Azure Virtual Machine hosting R to compute the performance of model processing.
   - Azure virtual machines (VMs) can be created through the Azure portal.
 This method provides a browser-based user interface to create     VMs and their associated resources.
-  - The VM resouces used was 56 GB RAM - with capacity of 200 GB HD and
+  - The VM resouces used was 56 GB RAM - with capacity of 200 GB HD

 # Data Set